kwmt/goinstall/README.md

 2. How to install and use
 ==========

-・ if git is installed
+・ If git is installed
 ---------------------------
     $ git clone https://github.com/kwmt/goinstall
     $ cd goinstall/